oVirt/ovirt-site/source/tutorial/crashcourse.html.md

             "allowedOrigins": ["http://127.0.0.1:8700", "https://engine-machine:8080"]
         }

-Each time our plugin gets loaded in WebAdmin, UI plugin infrastructure will merge user configuration (if any) on top of default configuration (if any).
+Each time our plugin gets loaded in WebAdmin, UI plugin infrastructure takes care of merging user configuration (if any) on top of default configuration (if any).
+In our case, `allowedOrigins` from user configuration would override `allowedOrigins` from default configuration.

 Accessing plugin configuration at runtime is as easy as calling `api.configObject`: